 It’s a bird!
 It’s a plane!
 It’s a homemade DIY superhero costume!
-Store-bought costumes are fun, but one that was made with love, and with your child in mind, is always well worth the effort.
+Store-bought costumes are fun, but when you make your own superhero costume with love, and with your child in mind, is always well worth the effort.
 These DIY easy homemade superhero costume ideas cover all sorts of styles that are fit for saving the day.

 DIY Make Your Own Superhero Costume

 From simple masks and capes that can be made using things already in your home, to complete ensembles that are personalized for your crime-fighter, there’s something here to successfully conceal his or her super secret identity.
+Why not pair these costumes with their favourite toys and games, adding more playability.
 Learn how to make your own superhero costume today with these awesome ideas.
-We have also carefully selected some of the best value materials (linked in the descriptions)
+We have also carefully selected some of the best value materials (linked in the descriptions).

 Rocket Fueled Jet Pack